OpenMendel/OrdinalGWAS.jl/docs/src/index.md

     Users should always make sure that individuals in covariate file or DataFrame match those in Plink fam file.

-For example, following code check that the first 2 columns of of the `covariate.txt` file match the first 2 columns of the `hapmap3.fam` file exactly.
+For example, following code checks that the first 2 columns of the `covariate.txt` file match the first 2 columns of the `hapmap3.fam` file exactly.

 ```julia